Curriculum Vitae

 Mingwei Song

 I am a scholar of literature whose research interests range across modern Chinese literature, intellectual history, comparative literature, and literary theory.
-My past research projects include the modern Chinese Bildungsroman, the discourse of youth and nationalism in late Qing and Republican China, and the life and work of Eileen Chang.
-My current research project focuses on contemporary Chinese science fiction and its impact on the larger literary and cultural paradigm.
-I am completing a trilogy of three monographs that examine, respectively, the poetics of the new wave science fiction, the posthuman turn in contemporary Chinese literary paradigm, and the “Neo-Baroque” in contemporary Sinophone fiction.
+My past research projects include contemporary Chinese science fiction, the discourse of youth and the Bildungsroman in late Qing and Republican China, and the life and work of Eileen Chang.
+My current research project focuses on the posthuman and the “Neo-Baroque” in contemporary Sinophone fiction.

-I began my academic career with a study in Eileen Chang in my senior year at Shandong University, which led to the publication of my first book, The Sorrows of a Floating World: a Biography of Eileen Chang 浮世的悲哀: 張愛玲傳, in 1996 (reprinted in 1998; a third edition, the 25th anniversary edition, forthcoming in 2022).
+I began my academic career with a study in Eileen Chang in my senior year at Shandong University, which led to the publication of my first book, The Sorrows of a Floating World: a Biography of Eileen Chang 浮世的悲哀: 張愛玲傳, in 1996 (reprinted in 1998; a third edition forthcoming in 2023).
 My first monograph in English, Young China: National Rejuvenation and the Bildungsroman, 1900-1959 (Harvard 2015), is based on a Ph.D. dissertation that I completed at Columbia.
-The book examines modern Chinese fiction’s representation of “youth” (qingchun 青春and/or qingnian青年), a central literary motif that has been profoundly related to the ideas of nationhood and modernity in twentieth-century China.
-My other major publications include a volume of critical essays, Criticism and Imagination: Collected Literary Critical Essays (Fudan University Press, 2013), and two collections of my literary essays: Delmore’s Gift: A New York Notebook (Shanghai Bookstore Press, 2006) and Last Year, A Rose in Plymouth: A New England Notebook (Shanghai Bookstore Press, 2012), as well as a short book The Masterpieces of Twentieth-Century World Literature (Haikou Press, 1999).
+My other major publications include a volume of critical essays, Criticism and Imagination: Collected Literary Critical Essays (Fudan University Press, 2013), and two collections of my literary essays: Delmore’s Gift: A New York Notebook (Shanghai Bookstore Press, 2006) and Last Year, A Rose in Plymouth: A New England Notebook (Shanghai Bookstore Press, 2012).
 In 2019, David Der-wei Wang and I edited a volume, May Fourth@100: Culture, Thought, History (Taipei: Linking, 2019), to commemorate the centennial of May Fourth Movement.

-My major grants include the An Wang Postdoc Fellowship from the Fairbank Center at Harvard University in 2005-06, the Junior Scholar grant from the Chiang Ching-kuo Foundation for International Scholarly Exchange in 2010-2011, and the Elizabeth and J. Richardson Dilworth Fellowship offered through the Institute for Advanced Study (Princeton) in 2016.
+My major grants include the An Wang Postdoc Fellowship from the Fairbank Center at Harvard University in 2005-06, a fellowship from the Chiang Ching-kuo Foundation for International Scholarly Exchange in 2010-2011, and the Elizabeth and J. Richardson Dilworth Fellowship offered through the Institute for Advanced Study (Princeton) in 2016.

 At Wellesley, my course offering covers a variety of topics in modern Chinese literature and culture, ranging from urban studies to popular culture to posthuman studies.
-I have been actively working on the development and reform of both the departmental and college-wide curriculum and I have been particularly involved in building interdepartmental collaborations—not only across the humanities but also innovative arrangements with colleagues in the sciences.
+I have been actively working on the development and reform of both the departmental and college-wide curriculum and I have been particularly involved in building interdepartmental collaborations.
 While my teaching tasks at Wellesley have included undergraduate courses on all levels, I have also continuously devoted time to guest lecturing and mentoring graduate students at research universities in the United States, Europe, and Asia.
 I am serving as Ph.D. co-adviser to students at both Harvard and Uppsala University in Sweden.

 See my Publications page for additional information.